dvdmtw98/notes/notes-vault/operating-system/app-and-programs/virtualization.md

 In VirtualBox the IP `10.0.2.1/24` is used by the NAT engine and the IP `10.0.2.3/24` is used by DHCP server.
 VMware treats VMnet8 as NAT network.
 VMs connected to this network can communicate with each other.

-#### Internal
-In this mode a virtual switch is created and every VM is connected to this switch.
-VMs connected to the switch can communicate with each other.
-No internet access is provided in this mode.

-In VirtualBox this mode creates a switch called `intnet`.
-VMware calls this mode LAN segment.

 #### Bridged
 Used to directly connect the VM to the physical network without using NAT.
 The VMs are bridged to the physical network through the host systems NIC.